10up/wpacceptance/docs/index.md

 ### GitLab

-WP Assure works well with GitLab as well.
+WP Acceptance works well with GitLab as well.
 The only difference is when running `wpsnapshots configure`, you need to prefix the command with an environmental variable `WPSNAPSHOTS_DIR`: `WPSNAPSHOTS_DIR=/builds/${CI_PROJECT_NAMESPACE}/.wpsnapshots/ wpsnapshots configure`.